2024 Summer schools taught by Mike X Cohen

 The application is an online form.
 Please submit the form only once.

 You will receive an email confirmation of receipt of the application within a week.
-Acceptance or rejection is made within approximately one month of submission.
+Acceptance or rejection is made within approximately two months of submission.
 Applications will remain open until the courses are full (30 students per week), or one month prior to the start of the course.
-Note: All 2023 course sessions are now full.
-Please join us in 2024!
-If your application is accepted but the course is full, you will be placed on a waitlist and given priority for the following course offering.
+If your application is accepted but the course is full, you will be placed on a waitlist and given priority for the next available spot.

 - Describe your previous experience with analyzing M/EEG/LFP/spikes or any other kind of data (approximately 1000 characters).